 Consider income funds such as dividend income and dividend growth.
 There are a handful of investment funds that invest in preferred shares for income and common shares for growth.

-Preferred shares are a conservative tax efficient investment option to explore.
-Then there is high income, in particular income trusts that invest into income producing companies and projects such as oil and gas and real estate income producing investments.
+Preferred shares are a conservative tax-efficient investment option to explore.
+Then there is high income, in particular income trusts that invest in income-producing companies and projects such as oil and gas and real estate income-producing investments.

 There are several income style funds that have been around for ten years and never lost money in a single year.
-While past performance is no guarantee of future performance, this low interest rate environment reminds me of 1994.
-Interest rates were low and there was not as many income options as there is today.
+While past performance is no guarantee of future performance, this low-interest-rate environment reminds me of 1994.
+Interest rates were low and there were not as many income options as there is today.
 The investment companies design these options with the income investor in mind.

-Keep these options in mind next time your faced with waiting for higher rates.
+Keep these options in mind next time you are faced with waiting for higher rates.